jcmbowman/jamf-software-audit/README.md

 This script works by matching the software titles against one of several .txt files.
 Each .txt file expects one software title per row.
 It will ignore anything on a row after a # character, and it will strip any trailing spaces.

+### Cleaning up the supplemental data files:

+I have included another python script with this poject named "UnreferencedSoftwareSearch.py".
+Run this script with your Jamf Pro-created Application report csv as a parameter and it will return a list of all the software listed in the the supplemental data .txt files that is not in the current application report.